gallenc/opennms-integrations-play/kafka-experiments/chubb-mib/2022-07/CHUBB/snmpsim/README.md

 ```
 this will generate a chubb.snmprec file in the snmpsim directory

-The simulation can be accessed using community string 'chubb' which corresponds to the file name
+The simulation can be accessed using community string 'chubb' which corresponds to hte file name